blaizard/bzd/tools/bdl/README.md

 #### Interfaces

-Interfaces will generate an `adapter` class from which the component should inherits.
-The class is a template in the `adapter` namespace that implements the curiously recurring template pattern.
+Interfaces will generate an adapter class that implements the curiously recurring template pattern from which the component should inherits.

 In addition, trivial types are generated to be accessible from the namespace declared in the `bdl` file.